-This last-minute change differs from the exposure draft of the bill released this year, which featured a tax exemption for assets comprising "commercial residential premises", including student accommodation.
+This last minute change differs from the exposure draft of the bill released earlier this year, which featured a tax exemption for assets comprising "commercial residential premises", including student accommodation.

-Intergen Property Group and many other leaders in the property industry have made submissions to the Senate Inquiry that if the bill is passed it will severely hurt the international student sector as almost all of the investment in the PBSA sector is coming from overseas, yet the government wants to change the rules mid-stream and penalise them for investing in Australia.
+Mr Trevor Hardie of Intergen Property Group, which represents overseas investors in student accommodation, said, "If passed, the bill will severely hurt the international student sector as almost all of the investment in the PBSA sector is coming from overseas, yet the government wants to change the rules mid-stream and penalise them for investing in Australia.

-Foreign investors have effectively created this property asset class, with more than 30,000 beds predominantly for international students supplied or being developed by them to date, supporting substantial local jobs in the design, construction and hospitality industries.
+"Foreign investors have effectively created this property asset class, with over 30,000 beds predominantly for international students have been supplied or being developed by them to date, supporting substantial local jobs in the design, construction and hospitality industry", he added.